Blog

 Final risk score 2.296

-Managing two versions of HCC models during the transition creates challenges for providers and health plans.
+With CMS-HCC V28 now fully in effect, healthcare organizations must adapt to a new risk adjustment environment where coding specificity, documentation accuracy, and performance consistency directly impact reimbursement outcomes.
 Conditions that are considered as HCC in one version may not be in the other.
 Additionally, even if a diagnosis is an HCC in both versions, the actual HCC and RAF scores may be different.

 Jayashree Image